lin430/cs190lab6/README.md

   > Note: you might get a merge message here (it will open in gedit), if you do, simply save the file and quit
   > If you get a strange message about something not being successfull, call over a TA

-9. And lets push our changes up to the remote
+9. And lets push our changes up to the remote.
+NOTE: You may get an error here, you simply need to `pull` your partner's latest changes

+You may also get a popup in gedit here, simply save and quit gedit.

   ```bash
   git push
   ```

 Now just wait for your partner to finish up theres and then continue on to "Wrap-up"

 ### Wrap-up

-So now, if we both pull down the latest version of master, we can see that our
+So now, if we both pull down the latest version of master, we can see that the changes made in both branches are there, and we can input from a user prompt, and we can use the swapcase function, all without any merge conflicts!

+For grading, open up your repository on github, and navigate to the network tab on the right (same as last week)

+Ask the TA about anything you might be unclear on